Nottingham-CTU/Project-Deployment/README.md

 The REDCap server base URL is the URL up to the slash (`/`) before the REDCap version number.

-If you are using two factor authentication, you must ensure that the target server is added as an exempt IP address on the source server, otherwise the automated comparison features of this module will not work properly (unless using client-side connections).
+If two factor authentication is set up on the source server, a REDCap administrator must add the target server as an exempt IP address in order for the automated comparison features of this module to work properly.
+If this can not be done for any reason, the client-side connections option (described below) can be enabled instead.

 ## Using the Module